 Amber R Bialorucki

 Amber grew up in Virginia Beach where she started swimming at the age of 8.
 Her swimming achievements led her to accepting a swimming scholarship at the University of Virginia where she became a NCAA qualifier and part of the 2008 ACC champions.
 Amber graduated from UVA in December 2008 with a Bachelor's Degree in Mathematics and Master's Degree in Secondary Education.
 Her coaching experience include summer league coaching for Carolanne Farms Swim Club, high school swimming head coach, and currently coaching the 9-10 age group with ODAC.
 Amber thoroughly enjoys working with kids in the water and in the classroom as a high school math teacher for Chesapeake Public Schools.
-Additionally, Amber is happily married to Coach Craig Bialorucki with one dog and two cats.
+Additionally, Amber is happily married to Coach Craig Bialorucki.
+They have one son, Camron and one baby girl on the way (Heidi).
+They also are in love with their dog and cat.
 Send email to Amber at email@example.com.